 A Ghost Story for Christmas

 Other authors' works were also also televised including Charles Dickens' The Signalman, J. Sheridan Le Fanu's Schnaken the Painter (have never head of this but it sound good), The Haunted Airman by Dennis Wheatley (probably most well known for his occult fiction books, including The Devil Rides Out which was made into a film starring Christopher Lee), and Henry James' The Turn of the Screw.
-I haven't seen many of the older ones, mostly the newer episodes.
-Here's a trailer:

 This Christmas Eve there is also a new BBC ghost story The Dead Room, written and directed by Mark Gatiss, another League of Gentlemen star.
 It stars Simon Callow as a veteran radio presenter who believes a recording studio is haunted.
 I remember reading a story based in a recording studio in The Haunted Book by Jeremy Dyson (co-creator of TLOG but I think this is different.
 It's on BBC4 (UK) at 10pm.